-Bed Bath & Beyond posts better-than-expected profit, shares soar
+Bed Bath & Beyond forecasts 2019 profit ahead of estimates, shares jump

-(Reuters) - Home furnishing retailer Bed Bath & Beyond Inc (BBBY.O) on Wednesday reported a better-than-expected quarterly profit and reaffirmed its full-year earnings forecast, sending its shares up 22 percent in extended trading.
+(Reuters) - Home furnishing retailer Bed Bath & Beyond Inc (BBBY.O) on Wednesday reported a better-than-expected quarterly profit and forecast earnings for 2019 above Wall Street estimates, sending its shares up 16 percent in extended trading.

+Bed Bath & Beyond, which sells everything from bath towels and bed sheets to kitchen appliances and home furnishings, has been heavily investing in revamping its stores and digital platforms as well as its loyalty programs to ward off online retailers such as Amazon.com Inc (AMZN.O) and Wayfair Inc (W.N).

+The company has also been spending on its decorative furnishing business, adding more assortments to its store and websites while developing its own brands that will be introduced over the next two years.

+The retailer forecast 2019 earnings per share to be about the same as fiscal 2018 at $2 per share, above analysts’ estimate of a profit of $1.57 per share.

+“The company has shifted back ... focus on profit over sales.
+Whether this pays off longer-term remains to be seen,” Wedbush Securities analyst Seth Basham said.

-The Union, New Jersey-based company’s net income fell to $24.4 million, or 18 cents per share, in the third quarter ended Dec.
-1, from $61.3 million, or 44 cents per share, a year earlier.
+The Union, New Jersey-based company’s net income fell 60 percent to $24.4 million, or 18 cents per share, in the third quarter ended Dec.
+1.

 Analysts on average had expected a profit of 17 cents per share, according to IBES data from Refinitiv.